-We slept late, exhausted from the hot evening in Wynwood.
-By the time we got our act together, it was time to checkout and eat lunch.
+We slept late, exhausted from the hot evening at Wynwood Walls.
+By the time we got our act together it was time to checkout and eat lunch.
 It was Sunday, that day of the week when breakfast and lunch become brunch, but we had our hearts set on the chicken wings at the Eden Roc.
 A year and a half ago we used Marriott rewards points to stay there, pretending we were glitterati always traveling in style, enjoying happy hour by the pool every day.
 Six dollar order of wings, six dollar mojitos and margaritas, and three dollar beers.

 We cruised down Collins Avenue in my beat up old Azera with the dent on the left bumper, oblivious to the fact we looked out of place tailgating the Maseratis and Bentleys.
 Greeting us at the entrance to the hotel, the overwrought valet informed us it would be seventeen dollars to leave the car for the day, gave my Hyundai a once over, and mentioned the public parking lot next door.
 Excellent.

 Oh, but that’s right, we are in South Florida, the land of beaches with limited public access.
 At noon the lot was full.
 It was small, parking for about fifty cars, not nearly enough to accommodate the city’s enormous population.

 “This isn’t going to work, who’s leaving the beach at noon on Sunday?”
 I asked Rich, resting my arm out the window and striking a pose as we pulled out of the lot, pretending I was Shirley MacLaine hanging around with Dean Martin and the rest of the Rat Pack.
 Rich got confused and almost drove down the wrong side of the street.
 “No,” I shouted and he quickly adjusted.